Jason Kitzmiller: ARCA Menards Series

-On January 27, 2025, it was announced that Kitzmiller will run the full schedule, with ten-time series champion Frank Kimmel serving as his crew chief for CR7.
+On January 27, 2025, it was announced that Kitzmiller would run the full schedule, with ten-time series champion Frank Kimmel serving as his crew chief for CR7.
 Kitzmiller would finish the season third in the final point standings with two top-fives and fourteen top-tens.

 ARCA Menards Series East

 Kitzmiller would make his debut in the ARCA Menards Series East in a combination event with the ARCA Menards Series at the 2020 Bush's Beans 200, finishing thirteenth.
 He would race in the next year's Bristol race, this time finishing 22nd.
-On January 27, 2025, it was announced that Kitzmiller will run part-time in 2025 with CR7.
+On January 27, 2025, it was announced that Kitzmiller would run part-time in 2025 with CR7.

 ARCA Menards Series West

-On January 27, 2025, it was announced that Kitzmiller will run part-time in 2025 with CR7.
+On January 27, 2025, it was announced that Kitzmiller would run part-time in 2025 with CR7.

 NASCAR Truck Series

 On February 10, 2022, CR7 Motorsports announced that Kitzmiller would make his NASCAR Camping World Truck Series start in the 2022 NextEra Energy 250, driving the No. 97 (his main ARCA number), a second entry for the team.
 However, he withdrew from the event after crashing his primary truck in practice and not having a backup truck.